Diocese of Duluth

 |31

+MARCH FOR LIFE: The annual March for Life in the Twin Cities is scheduled for Jan.
+22. The Diocese of Duluth will be sponsoring buses to the event.
+Registration and additional information are available here.

 MEN’S CONFERENCE: The annual diocesan Men's Conference, featuring speaker Trent Horn, is scheduled for Saturday, March 4, from 9 a.m. to 4 p.m. at Marshall School in Duluth.
-Further details to be announced.
+Further details and online registration are available here.

 WOMEN’S CONFERENCE: The annual diocesan Women’s Conference is scheduled for March 11 from 9 a.m. to 5 p.m. at Marshall School in Duluth.
 The featured speaker is Jennifer Fulwiler, a convert from atheism to Catholicism who is a best-selling author and host of the “The Jennifer Fulwiler Show” on SiriusXM.
 Registration available here.